chettriyuvraj/ufo-dataset-cleaning-eda-visualization/README.md

 [Performing elementary cleaning, EDA and visualization on a 'UFO sightings' dataset sourced from Kaggle](https://nbviewer.jupyter.org/github/chettriyuvraj/ufo-dataset-cleaning-eda-visualization/blob/master/ufo_dataset_notebook.html)

+(Do wait for 10-15 minutes for the plots to render)

 **The above link has about 8-10 pie/bar/scatter plots Please report issue if plots not rendering.**

 or